 When insulin levels are high from increased carb consumption, your body will prioritize the transfer of glucose through your body instead of fat cells.
 But if your insulin receptors are “numb” or resistant, these receptors are less capable of triggering the body to burn glucose from carbohydrates.
 This causes an overflow in the blood, leading to weight gain and chronic inflammation.

-One of the best ways to induce your body to burn fat instead of carbs is to stabilize and reduce insulin levels.
-In most people, lowering insulin can be achieved by a reduction in carbohydrates.
+A better way to induce your body to burn fat instead of carbs is to stabilize and reduce insulin levels.
+In most people, lowering insulin can be achieved by a reduction in starchy carbohydrates.
 When starchy, simple carbs are replaced with a diet rich in healthy fats and low glycemic carbohydrates, you have less of a chance to become insulin resistant.

 When you are following a diet low in carbs and sugars and higher in fats (which is generally a healthier lifestyle approach for most), your body is primarily burning existing fat storage depots for energy instead of glucose from carbs.